List of England cricket captains: Captains in Men's ICC tournaments

-Other Men's captains
+Other men's captains

 England v Rest of the World, 1970

 In 1970, the proposed South African tour of England was aborted.
 To replace the tour, a series of five games was played between a "Rest of the World" XI and the England Test team.
 At the time, these matches were thought of as Test matches.
 However, later they were stripped of Test status.
 England's captain in all five games was Ray Illingworth, who won one game, and lost the other four.

 Women's cricket

 Test match captains

 This is a list of cricketers who have captained the England women's cricket team for at least one women's Test match.
-The table of results is complete to the home Test against India in July 2021.
+The table of results is complete to the away Test against Austrlia in January 2025.
 Where a player has a dagger (†) next to a Test match series in which she captained at least one Test, that denotes that player was captain for a minor proportion in a series.

 Women's One Day International captains

 This is a list of cricketers who have captained the England women's cricket team for at least one Women's One Day International.
-The table of results is complete to the ODI series against India in July 2021.
+The table of results is complete to the ODI series against India in July 2025.

 Women's Twenty20 International captains

 This is a list of cricketers who have captained the England women's team for at least one Women's Twenty20 International.
-The table of results is complete as of 14 July 2021.
+The table of results is complete as of 12 July 2025.

 Youth cricket

 Test match captains

 This is a list of cricketers who have captained the England under-19s for at least one under-19 Test match.
-The table of results is complete to 9 September 2021.
+The table of results is complete to 20 July 2025.
 Where a player has a dagger (†) next to a Test match series in which he captained at least one Test, that denotes that player was captain for a minor proportion in a series.

 Youth One Day International captains

 This is a list of cricketers who have captained the England under-19 team for at least one Under-19 One Day International.
-The table of results is complete to the end of the 3rd Youth ODI against the West Indies in 2021.
+The table of results is complete to the end of the 5th Youth ODI against the India in 2025.